 Otherwise known as the Southern tropic, the Tropic of Capricorn is one of five major circles of latitude that you'll find on a map or globe.
 These latitudes are the imaginary east-west circles that indicate positions on Earth, when coupled with lines of longitude, which are imaginary circles intersecting the North and South poles and equator.
 The Tropics of Capricorn and Cancer were delineated because they are both places within the hemispheres where it's possible for the sun to be directly overhead.
 For ancient travelers who used the heavens to guide their way, these were crucial demarcation lines.
 The five major lines of latitude mark specific points on Earth:

 - The equator is probably the most well-known circle of latitude, and it's situated at zero degrees latitude.
-It has a circumference of about 25,000 miles (40,233 kilometers) and it divides the planet into northern and southern hemispheres.
+It has a circumference of about 25,000 miles (40,233 kilometers), and it divides the planet into the Northern and Southern hemispheres.
 The latitudes of other circles are determined by their distance north or south of the equator.

 - The Arctic Circle is located at approximately 66.5 degrees north latitude, or 66.5 degrees north of the equator.

 - The Antarctic Circle is located at approximately 66.5 degrees south latitude, or 66.5 degrees south of the equator.

 - The Tropic of Cancer is located at approximately 23.5 degrees north latitude, or 23.5 degrees north of the equator.